svepe/dots/README.md

 ROS master in the promptline.
 ## Spacemacs
 ### Install
-`sudo apt-get install unifont fonts-nanum`
+`sudo apt-get install unifont ttf-unifonts`
+Not sure if `fonts-nanum` should be installed as well.

 ### TODO:
 * Buffer list (tabbar package)